MicrosoftDocs/iis-docs/iis/application-frameworks/install-and-configure-php-applications-on-iis/install-joomla-on-iis.md

 ## Enable Search Engine Friendly URLs

 By default, Joomla uses query string parameters for all the URLs it generates for your Web site.
-You change this by by enabling search engine friendly URLs, a feature which relies on the URL rewriting functionality.
+You change this by enabling search engine friendly URLs, a feature which relies on the URL rewriting functionality.

 IIS 6.0 does not include URL rewriting capabilities; you can use a third-party URL rewriting product such as [ISAPI\_Rewrite](https://www.iis.net/downloads?tabid=34&g=6&i=1599) or [Ionics ISAPI Rewrite Filter](http://www.codeplex.com/IIRF).